nadia-paz/flask_intro/README.md

-Setting up the virtual enviroment.
+Setting up the virtual enviroment and quick intro into web-dev